Fujifilm Guides

 Exposure Comp-1/3 to 0

 Why these settings: Velvia is already vivid, so Color stays at 0 to avoid oversaturation.
 Highlights pulled to -2 because Velvia plus bright sun will clip highlights fast.
 Shadow at -1 keeps the image from going too contrasty.
-No WB shift needed because Velvia's inherent rendering is warm and vivid.
-Color Chrome FX Blue on Strong adds gradation to blue skies, which is where Velvia tends to look too uniform.
-Grain off because this recipe is about clean, bold color, not film texture.
+No WB shift needed.
+Velvia's inherent rendering is warm and vivid.
+Color Chrome FX Blue on Strong adds gradation to blue skies, where Velvia tends to look too uniform.
 The slight underexposure (-1/3) protects highlights and deepens color saturation.

 Best subjects: Landscapes, nature, travel postcards, food, flowers.